WiFiPineapple/legacy-wifipineapple-wiki/hdk/getting_started.md

 1. The HDK
 2. A Wifi Pineapple
 3. A Soldering iron
-4. A programmer (an arduino is fine)
+4. Header Pins (Female and/or Male)
 5. Wires
-6. (optionally, but highly recommended) a USB to serial converter.
+6. A USB to serial converter or arduino.

 ![The HDK as it arrives](../imgs/hdk1.png)